 Credit by Exam

-CSU Stanislaus grants credit to those students who pass examinations that have been approved for credit system-wide.
+Stanislaus State grants credit to those students who pass examinations that have been approved for credit system-wide.
 These include Advanced Placement Examination, International Baccalaureate Examinations, and College Level Examinations Program (CLEP) examinations.

 A currently or formerly enrolled student who has special preparation may challenge courses only as determined and approved by the department.
 In some cases it may fall on the instructor of record to construct a challenge examination.
 For more information, see the University Catalog sections on course challenge examinations and credit by examination.